-For this page of our blog we’ll be using the first chapter from Dad’s book on how to build a steam engine from scratch, with some of the others following in due course, although some drawings, dimensions and images may well be left out or unclear – got to get some book-sales somehow… Links will be left at the end of this page and other chapters as and if they are loaded up.
+For this page of our blog we’ll be using the first chapter from Dad’s book on how to build a steam engine from scratch, with some of the others following in due course – BUT NOT ALL – although some drawings, dimensions and images may well be a little unclear.
+To get around that, just download the PDF’s.
+Links will be left at the end of this page and other chapters as and if they are loaded up.

 Welcome, and thanks for your interest in building PYRTE (stands for Pull You Round Traction Engine by the way) with the revised edition covering the latest (2012) steam regulations allowing this machine to be used in a public place (providing a boiler certificate is obtained first along with the appropriate insurance).